Range Rover Sport review

 The latest Range Rover Sport is more luxurious, more efficient and better to drive than ever before

-The entry-level Range Rover Sport TDV6 diesel returns combined cycle economy of 38.7mpg with 194g/km of CO2 and the range topping 5.0 Supercharged V8 Autobiography gives a poor 22.1mpg and 298g/km of CO2.
+The entry-level Range Rover Sport TDV6 diesel returns combined cycle economy of 38.7mpg with 194g/km of CO2 and the range topping 5.0 Supercharged V8 Autobiography and SVR models give poor 22.1mpg fuel returns and 298g/km CO2 emissions.

 Our choice: Range Rover Sport SDV6 HSE Dynamic